dblasko/low-light-event-img-enhancer/README.md

 # Usage of the web-application and REST API based on the model

 ## Running the inference endpoint

+### Running the endpoint locally and querying the API
 To start the inference endpoint (an API implemented with Flask), run the following command from the root directory of the project:
 ```bash
 python app/api.py